-- The Design-Build Team shall design and construct an eight-lane divided freeway with a minimum 22-foot median from north of Lane Street (SR 2180) to north of the US 29 / US 601 Connector.
-Unless noted otherwise elsewhere in this RFP the Design-Build Team shall design and construct the -L- Line providing the same or better access, widening, improvements and level of service included in the I-3802 Public Meeting Map provided by the Department.
+- On I-26, the Design-Build Team shall design and construct an eight-lane divided facility with a minimum 26-foot paved median from east of the I-26 / NC 191 (Brevard Road) interchange to the existing concrete median barrier located east of Pond Road (being constructed under TIP Project B-5178).
+Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall design and construct the -L- Line providing the same or better access, widening, improvements and level of service included in the I-5504 Public Meeting Map G2 Update provided by the Department.
 The limits of -L- Line construction shall be of sufficient length to tie to existing based upon the current NCDOT guidelines and standards.
-The mainline (-L- Line) shall be designed and constructed to meet a 70-mph design speed for a rolling urban freeway designed to interstate standards.
+Prior to the beginning of the I-26 full typical section width, the Design-Build Team shall transition the existing mainline (-L- line) pavement structure and crown point to tie to existing.
+The mainline (-L- line) shall be designed and constructed to meet a 70-mph design speed for a mountainous freeway designed to interstate standards.
 The Design-Build Team shall provide all other design criteria in the Technical Proposal. - Along the -L- Line, the Design-Build Team shall design and construct minimum 14-foot outside shoulders (twelve-foot useable shoulder width plus two feet), 12-foot of which shall be full depth paved shoulders, including all acceleration, deceleration and auxiliary lanes, and ramps / loops to the back of the gore (12-foot width).
-Along the -L- Line, the Design-Build Team shall design and construct a minimum 22-foot full depth paved median with Type "T" double-faced concrete median barrier. - The Design-Build Team shall coordinate with Project I-3802A design and construction to ensure accurate hydrology, capacity, and horizontal and vertical ties that adhere to the design criteria.
-The Design-Build Team shall not make any design or construction revisions that impact the design or construction of project I-3802A without prior written approval from the Design-Build Unit (Reference the Cooperation Between Contractors Project Special Provision found elsewhere in this RFP) - Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall design and construct -Y- Lines, ramps, and service roads providing the same or better access, widening, improvements and level of service included in the I-3802 Public Meeting Map provided by the Department.
-The limits of -Y- Line construction shall be of sufficient length to tie to existing based upon the current NCDOT guidelines and standards. - The Design-Build Team shall design and construct all -Y- Lines such that the through movement is not required to change lanes throughout the project limits.
+Along the -L- Line, the Design-Build Team shall design and construct a minimum 26-foot full depth paved median with Type "T" double-faced concrete median barrier. - On NC 191 (Brevard Road), the Design-Build Team shall design and construct a four-lane divided curb and gutter facility with a minimum 17.5-foot median from north of Pacoda Street to north of Pine Lane.
+Along NC 191, the Design-Build Team shall design and construct 11-foot lanes, five-foot dedicated bicycle lanes, and five-foot sidewalks on both sides of the roadway.
+Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall design and construct NC 191 providing the same or better access, widening, improvements and level of service included in the I-5504 Public Meeting Map G2 Update provided by the Department.
+The limits of NC 191 construction shall be of sufficient length to tie to existing based upon the current NCDOT guidelines and standards.
+NC 191 shall be designed and constructed to meet a 50-mph design speed for a rolling minor arterial.
+The Design-Build Team shall provide all other design criteria in the Technical Proposal. - The Design-Build Team shall coordinate with Project B-5178 design and construction to ensure accurate hydrology, capacity, and horizontal and vertical ties that adhere to the design criteria.
+The Design-Build Team shall not make any design or construction revisions that impact the design or construction of project B-5178 without prior written approval from the Design-Build Unit (Reference the Cooperation Between Contractors Project Special Provision found elsewhere in this RFP) - In accordance with the March 24, 2015 Schematic Site Plan provided by the Department, the Design-Build Team shall design and construct a 36-foot wide paved turnout on the relocated